Defection of Viktor Belenko: MiG moved

 After its arrival at Hakodate Airport the MiG-25 had been covered to obscure it.
 Inspecting it closely at a small civilian airport was impractical and it was too large to be moved by Japanese aircraft.

 On September 25, it was partly disassembled and taken from Hakodate Airport to Hyakuri Air Base north of Tokyo on a US Air Force Lockheed C-5A Galaxy cargo plane.
 A banner on the plane read: "Goodbye people of Hakodate, sorry for the trouble" (函館の皆さんさようなら、大変ご迷惑をかけました, Hakodate no minasan sayōnara, taihen gomeiwaku wo kakemashita).

 The C-5A was escorted by F-4 Phantoms on its flight from Hokkaido to Honshu.

 Examination at Hyakuri

 When Belenko left his base on September 6, he had brought a training manual for the aircraft, expecting that he would be demonstrating it to the US Air Force.
 Given the Soviet pressure to return the aircraft, Japan did not permit the US to take the aircraft or to fly it.

 However, Japanese and American technicians disassembled it at Hyakuri and analysed it in detail.
-Eventually, it was packed up into around 40 boxes and was returned to the Soviet Union.
+Eventually, it was packed up into around 40 boxes and on November 15, it was shipped from Hitachi in Ibaraki to the Soviet Union.
 The Soviets complained that around 20 pieces were missing.
-On November 15, it was shipped from Hitachi in Ibaraki to the Soviet Union.